 What to do?

 Give your cat love and makes it feel secure.
 Provide your kitty a comfortably bed, put a blanket with your scent on it.
 You can play nice relaxing music for your kitty and stay with it to make it feel protected.
-If you recently moved try to use the same bed your cat used in the previous home or at least the same blanket.
+If you moved to a new home with your cat try to use the same bed your cat used in the previous home or at least the same blanket.
 Pet your cat and talk soft to it to make him feel better.
 Your feline will adapt to its new territory if you provide what it needs.
 Just make sure to give your cat love to go through this process.
 Remember that cats can’t handle changes very well.

 Also, make sure you provide your cat attention, love and playtime during the day.
 If you neglect your cat when it comes to playtime your kitty will feel abandoned and will cry at night.

 A cat is considered senior starting at 6-7 years old.
 The ageing process in cats brings several medical and behavioral conditions that will increase the cat’s nocturnal vocalization.
 The following are some of the issues experienced by an elderly cat:

 - CDS (cognitive dysfunction syndrome, when cats get senile they experience confusion and start meowing much more at night)